Project TEDD: Training Educators in Dual Diagnosis

 Texas Tech University's Virginia Murray Sowell Center for Research and Education in Sensory Disabilities is implementing Project TEDD: Training Educators in Dual Diagnosis, an initiative to address a state need for K-12 educators who specialize in teaching students who have a dual diagnosis of an intellectual and developmental disability and a mental health condition.
 Developmental disabilities are severe, chronic disabilities that occur before the age of 22, such as autism, cerebral palsy, intellectual disabilities, traumatic brain injury, and epilepsy.

 Project TEDD is funded by a $1.5 million grant from the Texas Council for Developmental Disabilities.
-Project TEDD is a new train-the-trainer program designed to increase knowledge and skills of those working with children with dual diagnosis.
+Project TEDD is a train-the-trainer program designed to increase knowledge and skills of those working with children with dual diagnosis.

-The project will enhance the competencies of educators in K-12 settings who work with students with dual diagnosis.
+This project will enhance the competencies of educators in K-12 settings who work with students with dual diagnosis.
 The educators will receive knowledge in the areas of identification, referral, assessment, behavior, and academic best practices.
 These educators will receive advanced training in collaboration and communication, crisis intervention, and working with families.
-This new knowledge will enable educators to make meaningful changes in their school districts and support collaboration with agencies outside school settings serving individuals with dual diagnosis.
-Project TEDD will create new leaders in dual diagnosis in K-12 settings through its use of the train-the-trainer model.
+This new knowledge will enable educators to make meaningful changes in their school districts and support collaboration with agencies outside of school settings serving individuals with dual diagnosis.
+Project TEDD is creating new leaders in dual diagnosis in K-12 settings through its use of the train-the-trainer model.
 This model facilitates systemic change by developing individuals who can continue to train educators and related professionals serving students with dual diagnosis for numerous years in Texas.